 Once the Cricut Maker is finished cutting, click the arrow button on the machine to unload the mat.
 Carefully peel the iron-on from the mat (this is easily done by peeling the MAT from the material [instead of the material from the mat]).

-Use a weeding tool to remove all the negative space material (everything you DO NOT want to appear on the T-shirt design). - Adding The Basic Iron-On Design To The T-Shirt
+Use a Weeding Tool to remove all the negative space material (everything you DO NOT want to appear on the T-shirt design).

-Place your cut and weeded basic graphic on your tee (remember that since you had it cut out as a mirror image, that it will now be placed on the T-shirt with the graphic the right way and the clear plastic liner facing up).
+Place your cut and weeded basic graphic on your Blank T-Shirt (remember that since you had it cut out as a mirror image, that it will now be placed on the Blank T-Shirt with the graphic the right way and the clear plastic liner facing up).

-Use the 9″x9″ EasyPress 2 (with a 12″x12″ EasyPress Mat between the T-shirt layers) to gently press transfer the graphic on to the T-shirt.
+Use the 9"x9" EasyPress 3 (with a 12"x12" EasyPress Mat between the Blank T-Shirt layers) to gently press transfer the graphic on to the Blank T-Shirt.

-Preheat the area where your graphic will be going for 5 seconds with the EasyPress 2.
+Preheat the area where your graphic will be going for 5 seconds with the 9"x9" EasyPress 3.

-Press for 30 seconds on the front of the T-shirt and then, turn the T-shirt inside out, and press for 15 seconds using medium pressure both times.
+Press for 30 seconds on the front of the Blank T-Shirt and then, turn the Blank T-Shirt inside out, and press for 15 seconds using medium pressure both times.

 Peel off the clear liner once it's warm to the touch.